Print

 3. Pumpkin Pie Spice: You can find pumpkin pie spice in the baking aisle of most grocery stores or make your own homemade pumpkin pie spice.
 If you don’t have either and want to use individual spices, use 1/2 teaspoon ground ginger, 1/2 teaspoon ground allspice, 1/2 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and an extra 1/4 teaspoon ground cinnamon.
 Do not leave out the 1 and 1/2 teaspoons of ground cinnamon that is also called for in this recipe.

-4. Pumpkin: Squeeze as much of the moisture out of the pumpkin puree as you can before adding it to the cookie dough.
-I simply squeeze the puree with paper towels.
+4. Pumpkin: Make sure to use the can labeled “pure pumpkin puree,” not “pumpkin pie filling.”
+Blot as much of the moisture out of the pumpkin puree as you can before using it in the cookie dough.
+I simply squeeze the puree with paper towels and repeat with new paper towels until I can’t get any more moisture out.
 See photo in the post for a visual.
 This will help produce a less cakey cookie.
 Less moisture is a good thing in these cookies!

 5. Chocolate Chips: Instead of icing (or in addition to!), you can add 1 heaping cup of chocolate chips to the cookie dough.
 Or 1 cup of chopped nuts, dried cranberries, raisins, white chocolate chips, butterscotch morsels, etc.